Authors > Graeme Macrae Burnet

 Graeme Macrae Burnet

-Graeme Macrae Burnet is one of Scotland’s brightest literary talents, shortlisted in the Author of the Year category for the 2017 Sunday Herald Culture Awards (aka Scotland’s Oscars).
+Graeme Macrae Burnet is one of Scotland’s brightest literary talents, winner in the Author of the Year category for the 2017 Sunday Herald Culture Awards (aka Scotland’s Oscars).
 Born and brought up in Kilmarnock, he spent some years working as an English teacher in Prague, Bordeaux, Porto and London, before returning to Glasgow and working for eight years for various independent television companies.
 He has degrees in English Literature and International Security Studies from Glasgow and St Andrews universities respectively.

 His first novel, The Disappearance of Adèle Bedeau (Contraband, 2014), received a New Writer’s Award from the Scottish Book Trust, was longlisted for the Waverton Good Read Award and was a cult hit.
 Set in small-town France, it is a compelling psychological portrayal of a peculiar outsider pushed to the limit by his own feverish imagination.